ghurlman/torii-azure-provider/README.md

 $ ember new my-new-app
 ```

-Then, add ECTAP to your project; it will add Torii for you as a dependency:
+Then, add Torii and ECTAP to your project:

 ```
 $ ember install:addon torii